Tuberculosis: TB

 A small amount of tuberculin purified protein derivative (Tubersol®) is injected just under the top layer of the skin on your arm using a small sterile needle and syringe.

-The skin reaction (lump) is measured two to three days later and the result recorded.
+The skin reaction (lump) is measured 2 to 3 days later and the result recorded.

 Possible side effects